Getting the Deal Through: Life Sciences 2018 - Slovenia Chapter

 READ OTHER NEWS

-- We are delighted to announce that Kirm Perpar has once again been recognised by IFLR1000, the only international legal directory dedicated to ranking law firms and lawyers on the basis of financial and corporate transactional work. ...
+- IFLR1000 just announced their guide and ranked KIRM PERPAR as one of world’s leading financial law firms.
+They are the only international legal directory dedicated to ranking law firms and lawyers on the basis of financial and corporate transactional work, covering over 120 jurisdictions all over the world....